vladimirtudor22/C-LoginSystemLocalDatabase/README.md

 # C-LoginSystemLocalDatabase
+Hello!
-Hello, this Login System works with SQL Local Database.
+This is a Login System which works with SQL Local Database.
 The system works using SQL Query.
 I used Visual Studio Express 2012 Version.